-I am a 2nd-year student that joined Dr. Gabe Zentner’s lab.
-I study the role of the Mediator complex in regulating oncogenic expression and androgen signaling in prostate cancer.
-I joined the CMCB program in August 2019 just weeks after defending my MS thesis from the IU Department of Biochemistry and Molecular Biology in Indianapolis.
+I am a 3rd-year student in Dr. Pete Hollenhorst’s lab.
+I study the role of the Mediator complex in regulating oncogenic expression in prostate cancer.
+I joined the CMCB program in August 2019 weeks after defending my MS thesis from the IU Department of Biochemistry and Molecular Biology in Indianapolis.
 That work explored the role of Angiomotin-Like-1 in regulating astrocytic morphology and gap junction formation in the context of glioblastoma.
-Outside of lab, I like playing acoustic guitar, running and hiking with my dog, Liam.
-Not only is this a good chance to get some fresh air, it’s a good opportunity to tucker HIM out so that he doesn’t make a scene during my Zoom sessions.
+Outside of lab, I enjoy playing guitar and hiking with my dog, Liam.

-I entered the CMCB program in spring 2021.
-Currently, I am doing my first rotation.
-My research interests include the understanding of cancer initiation and progression, with a deep curiosity in cancer metastasis, tumor immunology, and unravelling of new pathways that can be therapeutically targeted.
-I have a Master's degree in molecular biology from Indian Institute of Technology, with a thesis, where I have studied the effect of small molecules in targeting the Hedgehog signaling in breast cancer stem cells.
+I am a first-year PhD student in Dr. Anirban Mitra's lab.
+I joined in the spring of 2021.
+My research interests include understanding tumor-stromal cross-talk that regulates ovarian cancer metastasis and how it can be therapeutically targeted.
+I have a Master's degree in molecular biology from Indian Institute of Technology, Kharagpur, with a thesis, where I have studied the effect of small molecules in targeting the Hedgehog signaling in breast cancer stem cells.
 Other than that, I love doing photography which includes landscape and wildlife, I am a huge sci-fi fan, my favorite movie being Interstellar.
-I love to read a lot of popular science books and occasionally paint as well.
+I love to read lots of fiction and popular science books and occasionally paint as well.
 Hoping to get a golden retriever very soon!